Beer bottle: Stubby and steinie

 A short glass bottle used for beer is generally called a stubby, or originally a steinie.
 Shorter and flatter than standard bottles, stubbies pack into a smaller space for transporting.
 The steinie was introduced in the 1930s by Joseph Schlitz Brewing Company and derived their name from their similarity to the shape of a beer stein, which was emphasized in marketing.
 The bottles are sometimes made with thick glass so that the bottle can be cleaned and reused before being recycled.
-The capacity of a stubby is generally somewhere between 330 and 375 mL; the Canadian stubby bottle is traditionally 341 mL, while the U.S. longneck was 355 mL.
+The capacity of a stubby is generally somewhere between 330 ml and 375 mL; the Canadian stubby bottle is traditionally 341 mL, while the U.S. longneck was 355 mL.
 Some of the expected advantages of stubby bottles are: ease of handling; less breakage; lighter in weight; less storage space; and lower center of gravity.

 After the end of Prohibition in the U.S. in 1933, many breweries began marketing beer in steel cans.
 The glass industry responded by devising short bottles with little necks, nicknamed stubbies, and types with short necks were called steinies.
 Capacities varied, with 12oz being the most common size used for soft drinks.
 The steinie dominated in the U.S. by 1950, and the neck became longer, such as seen with the familiar Budweiser bottle.
 Stubbies were popular in Canada until the 1980s.
 Standard SP Lager from Papua New Guinea and Victoria Bitter in Australia, are some of the few beers still sold in 12oz neckless stubbies.
 The U.S. steinie shape dominates for small beer bottles the world over, in sizes from half-pint to the European 500ml.
 The word stubbie is only in common use in Australia and Canada.
 In Australia it is generally referred to as a 'stubby'.

 Stubbies are used extensively in Europe, and were used almost exclusively in Canada from 1962 to 1986 as part of a standardization effort intended to reduce breakage, and the cost of sorting bottles when they were returned by customers.
 Due to their nostalgic value, stubbies were reintroduced by a number of Canadian craft brewers in the early 2000s.
 In the U.S., stubbies have generally fallen out of favour, with only a few brands still using them such as the Session Lager by the Full Sail Brewing Company, Switchback Brewing Co in Burlington, Vermont, US and Red Stripe, a Jamaican brand import.
 Coors Brewing Company uses the stubby form for nostalgic packaging of Coors Banquet.